frankiearzu/DSMTools/DSM Tools Suite/readme.md

 # DSM Tools Suite (Ethos Version)

 **NOTE:  Requires Ethos 1.6.0 or newer**
+**UPDATE: Supports AS3X+ Version 3.2.7 firmware   (Jan 7, 2025)**

-A release candidate one (v 2.0 RC3) is posted here, should work on Simulators (with mocked RX data), as well as the real radios.
+A tested release is posted here (2.0-Final), should work on Simulators (with mocked RX data), as well as the real radios.
 Tested it on X10, X18rs and X20s.

 Starting with version 2.0 to get in synch with the new EdgeTX versions.

 AS3X and AS3X+ Receiver firmware are supported.

 ## Installation